thekevbot/gulp-app-skeleton/README.md

 **You can also run any of the build tasks separately as needed:**

-`minify`: Minifies & Uglifies JS and CSS
+`minify`: Minifies & uglifies js and css

-`images`: Optimizes image files and copies them to /dist
+`images`: Optimizes image files and copies them to app/dist

-`clean`: Cleans up any old files in /dist
+`clean`: Cleans up any old files in app/dist

-`fonts`: Copies fonts to /dist
+`fonts`: Copies fonts to app/dist